mahsaarp/Mora/README.md

 ## About

-**MORA** is a photo-sharing and album management application developed for the **Advanced Programming** course.
+**MORA** is a full-featured photo-sharing application developed for the **Advanced Programming** course.

-Built with **Flutter** and **Java**, MORA combines photo management, album organization, search and discovery, social interactions, account customization, and administrative controls in a single mobile application.

-The client and server communicate through a custom **TCP Socket** layer using **JSON** for data exchange.
+The application combines a Flutter mobile client with a Java backend connected through a custom **TCP Socket** communication layer.
+MORA provides users with a unified space to upload, organize, discover, and share photos while managing profiles, albums, interactions, and application preferences.

 ---

-## Features
+## ✨ Features

 ### Authentication & Profiles

 * User registration and login
 * Profile and account management
 * Username and password editing
-* Profile picture selection from camera or gallery
+* Profile picture selection from the camera or gallery
 * Account logout and deletion
+* User photo and album overview

-### Photo Management
+### Photo Sharing & Management

-* Upload photos from gallery or camera
+* Select photos from the device gallery
+* Capture photos using the camera
 * Add titles, captions, and tags
 * Assign photos to albums
 * Edit published photos
-* Enable or disable comments
+* Enable or disable comments on individual posts
 * Like and comment on photos
-* Share photos
+* Share photos with other applications
-* Save photos to the device gallery
+* Save photos directly to the device gallery

-### Explore & Discovery
+### Explore, Search & Discovery

 * Browse photos, albums, and users
-* Search by photo name or tag
+* Search photos by name or tag
 * Sort available content
-* Explore user profiles and public albums
+* Explore user profiles
+* Browse public album collections

 ### Albums

 * Create custom albums
-* Add and remove photos
+* Add photos to albums
-* Organize photos across multiple collections
+* Organize photos into multiple collections
 * Browse album contents
+* View albums associated with user profiles

 ### Personalization

-* Light and dark modes
+* Light mode
+* Dark mode
 * Multiple color themes
-* Account and application settings
+* Account management settings

 ### Administration